When to Travel to Bhutan: Things to Do in Bhutan Year-Round

 Get Information from GeoEx Guests & Experts

 When you’re ready to delve further, you may want to hear from some of our past guests.
-And of course, our Bhutan experts are at the ready to help you weigh the above factors and many others in order to plan your trip in Bhutan.
+And of course, our Bhutan travel experts are ready to help you weigh the above factors and many others in order to plan your trip to Bhutan.
 We look forward to learning more about what draws you to the Land of the Thunder Dragon.